 "Research shows that neurodivergent children are less likely to participate in sports, yet they stand to benefit disproportionately from doing so, whether it's through improved physical health, social connection, or emotional well-being.
 To date, there hasn't been enough understanding or accommodation for these children, particularly in mainstream sport.

-Collaborating with the Youth Sports Trust on this Neurodiversity resource is an important step towards changing that.
+Collaborating with the Youth Sport Trust on this Neurodiversity resource is an important step towards changing that.
 It's a valuable tool that will not only support event organisers but also contribute meaningfully to the Inclusion 2024 programme for the Department of Education, helping ensure that pupils with SEND have better access to quality PE and sport opportunities.

 We're excited to help make neuroinclusive practice the norm, so more children can reap the rewards of participating in sport and physical activity."